 Please remember that you will not be bothering the staff if you are asking for pain medicine!
 Your nurses and doctors will ask you to pick a way that you can describe your pain.
 This is done to ensure uniform language.
-Two helpful ways to describe pain include the number scale (0 to 10 scale: 0= no pain, 10=the worst pain possible) or you can use words (none, mild, moderate, severe).
-Here are some examples of what the pain scales look like:
+A helpful way to describe pain is the number scale (0 to 10 scale: 0= no pain, 10=the worst pain possible) or you can use words (none, mild, moderate, severe).